Nairdaa/fly/README.md

 - Stages start `mod_stage_start_X`
   - Use the same logic as you used for start zones, except the speed punishments.
   - It should not be possible to start a new stage without finishing the previous.
-  - Please also read the [mapping guidelines on stages](#stages-(optional)), it will strengthen your knowledge and understanding of stages.
+  - Please also read the [mapping guidelines on stages](#stages-optional), it will strengthen your knowledge and understanding of stages.
 - Stages end `mod_start_end_X`
   - Use the same logic as you used for end zones.
 - Checkpoint start `mod_checkpoint_start_X`
   - Use the same logic as you used for start zones, except the speed punishments.
-  - Please also read the [mapping guidelines on checkpoints](#checkpoints-(optional)), it will strengthen your knowledge and understanding of checkpoints.
+  - Please also read the [mapping guidelines on checkpoints](#checkpoints-optional), it will strengthen your knowledge and understanding of checkpoints.
 - Ticks vs Time
   - Use ticks instead of time e.g. `ticks * tick_interval` to get a precise time.